OUR LEADERSHIP TEAM

 A graduate of the Wichita State University Aerospace Engineering program, Khristian Jones is now an Interiors Engineer at United Airlines tasked with managing the Boeing 737 fleet.
 Previously, Khristian was a Material Test Engineer at Virgin Galactic.

-As a child, she had a fascination with space and dreamed of one day having the opportunity to travel there.
+As a child, she had a fascination with space and dreamt of one day having the opportunity to travel there.
 She decided at the tender age of fourteen that Aerospace Engineering just had to be in her future.
-Khristian did not discover her ambition for commercial spaceflight until college at an internship at The Spaceship Company.
-As an African American female that just has a passion for space travel, she never knew that something like being a commercial astronaut was achievable.
+Khristian did not discover her ambition for commercial spaceflight until college via an internship at The Spaceship Company.
+As an African American female with a passion for space travel, she never knew that something like being a commercial astronaut was achievable.

 Khristian has always had a passion for STEM, but even more of a passion for showing young people that they can achieve a career in it.
-Growing up, there were not many role models for her to see that she could be a successful woman in a STEM field.
+Growing up, there were not many role models to show her that she could be a successful woman in a STEM field.
 Through her work at Engineering Outreach at Wichita State University’s SEEDS (Science Engineering Educational Development for Students) program, she discovered her passion for diversity advocacy in STEM.
-Khristian has had a handful of work experience in the Aerospace Industry as an undergraduate student.
+Khristian had a handful of work experiences in the Aerospace Industry as an undergraduate student.
 As a Brooke Owens Fellow, she interned at the Mojave Air and Space Port.
 She has also worked at Airbus Americas and Southwest Airlines.

 Tiffany Russell Lockett